Disclosure: This post may contain affiliate links. Please read my disclosure for more info.

 What Is The Texture & Taste Of The Bread?

-This recipe makes really soft and fluffy slices of bread – and it’s so easy to make!
+This recipe makes soft and fluffy bread – which we really like to have for breakfast because it’s so light!

 You’d find this a rather lightly pandan flavored bread because I didn’t use a lot of pandan leaves.
-You can also add in some homemade or commercial pandan extract to enhance the taste and color.
+You can also use homemade or commercial pandan extract to enhance the taste and color.

 >> MORE BREAD RECIPES: